 - Location: Marina Puolo (GPS)

-- Top Tip: En route to Marina Puolo, you will pass olive and lemon groves along with flower-filled gardens, so make sure to stop here on your way.
+- Top Tip: En route to Marina Puolo, you will pass olive and lemon groves along with flower-filled gardens, so stop here.

 Take a boat to the island of Capri